Infinite rate mutually catalytic branching in infinitely many colonies. Construction, characterization and convergence: Uniqueness of solutions to the martingale problem MP1

-Recall from \equ{E1.16} that $\LFE$ is the space of $y\in E^S$ with only finitely many nonzero coordinates.
-Let $\cA^*$ and $A^*$ be the transpose matrices of $\cA$ and $A$, respectively, and let $\cS^*$ and $\bS^*$ be the corresponding semigroups.
-Recall the definition of $\LIBE$ from \equ{E1.20} and let $D_{\LIBE}=D_{\LIBE}[0,\infty)$ be the Skorohod space of $\LIBE$-valued c{\`a}dl{\`a}g paths.
+Recall from \equ{E1.14} that $\LFE$ is the space of $y\in E^S$ with only finitely many nonzero coordinates.
+Recall that $\CA^*$ and $\bA^*$ are the transpose matrices of $\CA$ and $\bA$, respectively, and that $\cS^*$ and $\bS^*$ are the corresponding semigroups.
+Recall the definition of $\LIBE$ from \equ{E1.15} and let $D_{\LIBE}=D_{\LIBE}[0,\infty)$ be the Skorohod space of $\LIBE$-valued c{\`a}dl{\`a}g paths.

 We will define a $D_{\LIBE}$ valued process $Y=(Y_1,Y_2)$ that solves the martingale problem which is \emph{dual} to \equ{MP1}.
-Recall the function $H$ from \equ{ED1.5}. \begin{proposition} Let $Y_0=y\in \LFE$.
+Recall the function $H$ from \equ{E1.12}. \begin{proposition} Let $Y_0=y\in \LFE$.
 Then there exists the process $Y\in D_{\LIBE}$ which satisfies the following martingale problem: For all $x\in\LBE$,

-is martingale. \end{proposition} \paragraph{Proof.} The existence of the process $Y\in D_{\LBE}$ that solves the martingale problem \equ{MP1*} for all $x\in\LFE$ follows immediately from the Proposition~\ref{prop:2}, since the assumptions on $\cA$ are satisfied by $\cA^*$ as well.
-To finish the proof we have to show that $Y$ takes in fact values in the subspace $\LIBE$ and that $Y$ satisfies \equ{MP1*} for all $x\in\LBE$ (not only for $x\in\LFE$).
+is martingale. \end{proposition} \paragraph{Proof.} The existence of a process $Y\in D_{\LBE}$ that solves the martingale problem \equ{MP1*} for all $x\in\LFE$ follows immediately from Proposition~\ref{P3.2}, since the assumptions on $\CA$ are satisfied by $\CA^*$ as well.
+In fact, by assuming that $Y$ is constructed similarly as $X$ in Section~\ref{S3}, we may assume that Lemma~\ref{L3.7} holds for $Y$.
+To finish the proof we have to show that this $Y$ takes in fact values in the subspace $\LIBE$ and that $Y$ satisfies \equ{MP1*} for all $x\in\LBE$ (not only for $x\in\LFE$).

 \textbf{Step 1.}\quad First we show that $Y$ takes values in $\LIBE$.
 It is enough to show that for all $\phi\in\LB$ and $i=1,2$, we have